MinecraftForge/Documentation/docs/blocks/states.md

     * This is a convenience implementation of `EnumProperty<Direction>`
     * Several convenience predicates are also provided.
 For example, to get a property that represents the cardinal directions, call `DirectionProperty.create("<name>", Direction.Plane.HORIZONTAL)`; to get the X directions, `DirectionProperty.create("<name>", Direction.Axis.X)`

-Different blocks may share the same `IProperty<?>` object.
-Vanilla generally has separate ones for every single block, but it is merely personal preference.

-!!!
-Note
-    If your mod has an API or is meant to be interacted with from other mods, it is **highly** recommended that you instead place your `IProperty<?>`'s (and any classes used as values) in your API.
-That way, people can use your properties to interact with your blocks.
+The class `BlockStateProperties` contains shared vanilla properties which should be used or referenced whenever possible, in place of creating your own properties.

-After you've created your `IProperty<>` objects, override `Block#fillStateContainer(StateContainer.Builder)` in your Block class.
+When you have your desired `IProperty<>` objects, override `Block#fillStateContainer(StateContainer.Builder)` in your Block class.
 In that method, call `StateContainer.Builder#add(...);`  with the parameters as every `IProperty<?>` you wish the block to have.

 Every block will also have a "default" state that is automatically chosen for you.
 You can change this "default" state by calling the `Block#setDefaultState(BlockState)` method from your constructor.
 When your block is placed it will become this "default" state.
 An example from `DoorBlock`: